-The 28 year old German artist was in residence at CERN for two months Spring 2012, followed by a production residency to develop his ideas with the transdiscipinary Futurelab team, Ars Electronica, Linz.
-Julius's residency was followed by the first Collide@CERN Geneva prizewinner for Choreography and Performance, the swiss choreographer, Gilles Jobin.
+The 28-year-old German artist was in residence at CERN for two months in spring 2012, followed by a production residency to develop his ideas with the transdiscipinary Futurelab team, Ars Electronica, Linz.

 Arts@CERN is involved in many collaborations and outstanding cultural partnerships.
-See our gallery for example.
+See our gallery for examples.

-Particle physics and the arts are inextricably linked: both are ways to explore our existence – what it is to be human and our place in the universe.
-The two fields are natural creative partners for innovation in the 21st century."
-Ariane Koek, International Arts@CERN and creator of Collide@CERN artists residency scheme.
+We believe that particle physics and the arts are inextricably linked: both are ways to explore our existence – what it is to be human and our place in the universe.
+The two fields are natural creative partners for innovation in the 21st century.